 These screens are the quickest way to enter data, as they do not require you to enter the time - it is assumed you are entering the data 'as it happens'.
-Also, the Wizard takes into account your active insulin (Insulin On Board or IOB) as it happens, as well as your BGL target in 3* hours time (*-depending on your active insulin time).
+Also, the Calculator takes into account your active insulin (Insulin On Board or IOB) as it happens, as well as your BGL target in 3* hours time (*-depending on your active insulin time).

 If you have to enter data after the events actually happen, use the logs screen.